|

 each letter sound and then encourage your child to have a go at writing

-each letter sound on their finger and identify the number of sounds in
+each letter sound on their fingers and identify the number of sounds in

 each word e.g c l ou d, has four